gifary/karyawan-sas/README.md

-# This is a starter project for Employee at SAS Hospitality.
+# This is a starter project Human Resource Management System at SAS Hospitality.

 ### Description
 This is application create using ionic and angular 4.
-This application still development for using at SAS-Hospitality company.
+This application still development.

 ### Features
 - Login employee